firebase/quickstart-android/functions/README.md

 ## Introduction

-This sample adds a Cloud Function that automatically makes all messages uppercase as soon as they are inserted in the Firebase database.
-It is meant to be used alongside the Android Firebase Database quickstart which serves as a UI for this sample.
-Please go through the [Android Firebase Database quickstart](../database/) first.
+This sample adds a Cloud Function that automatically makes all messages uppercase as soon as they are inserted in a Firebase database.
+This quickstart can be followed on its own but the Android Firebase Database quickstart app can serve as a UI for this sample so - ideally - please go through the [Android Firebase Database quickstart](../database/) first.

 Further reading: